-Working with DEAR’s API
+Working with Cin7 Core’s API

 Everything You Need To Know

 Our general suggestion for the best way to start is to review the documentation at https://dearinventory.docs.apiary.io/.
 This contains information on accessing, query examples, response examples and property information.
-It’s highly likely that after this that you may well have queries on how to perform specific tasks and for this, it’s always worth engaging an expert.
+It’s highly likely that after this, you may well have queries on how to perform specific tasks and for this, it’s always worth engaging an expert.

 The easiest way to test the API is to find a transaction which is in the state you want, or of the style that you want, and then perform a “GET” from the API to review the information, example.